 "Luisa Calderon, since she returned to Cuba, has been paid a regular salary by the DGI even though she not performed any services.
 Her home is in the Vedado section where rents are high...Before going to Mexico, she worked in the Ministry of Exterior Commerce...Her title was General of the Communist Youth...Calderon was transferred directly from her position in the Ministry...to a post in Mexico, a matter of surprise to the Source."
 Intelligence assets could obtain official cover in various governmental operations to conceal their secret motives and provide diplomatic protections.

 With Calderon's DGI connection supported, a second contention is that Calderon was a CIA asset.
-DGI defector Miguel Roche Monroy, also known as AMMUG-1, reported the information.
+DGI defector Vladimir Lahera Rodriguez, also known as AMMUG-1, reported the information.
 The Agency balked at the allusion stating "This information, therefore, is unconfirmed information is not suitable for dissemination, It is possible that this information was not provided to the Warren Commission either because there was no basis in fact for the allegation or because the allegation was of substantive concern to the Agency.
 If the allegation were true, the consequences for the CIA would have been serious."iv

-"It would have demonstrated that a possible CIA operative, well placed in the Cuban Embassy, may have possessed information prior to the assassination regarding Oswald and/or his relationship to the Cuban Intelligence Service and that Service's possible involvement in a conspiracy to assassinate President Kennedy.
-[Apparently the Agency did have some interest in Calderon.
-The possibility that she was a DGI officer would have made her a target, at least to confirm her DGI relationship.]"v Yet significant evidence does not currently demonstrate asserted connections between the Agency and Luisa Calderon.
+"It would have demonstrated that a possible CIA operative, well placed in the Cuban Embassy, may have possessed information prior to the assassination regarding Oswald and/or his relationship to the Cuban Intelligence Service and that Service's possible involvement in a conspiracy to assassinate President Kennedy."
+Apparently the Agency did have some interest in Calderon and the possibility that she was a DGI officer would have made her a target based on her alleged intelligence relationship.v Yet significant evidence does not currently demonstrate asserted connections between the Agency and Luisa Calderon.

 Some attempt to utilize Norberto Hernandez's suspicions based on a letter sent to Calderon and claim proof of a connection to Lee Harvey Oswald.
 However, in Monroy's statements to the Agency he reveals "I thought that Luisa Calderon might have had contact with Oswald...she had been involved with an American in Mexico.
 The information which I refer was told by a DGI case officer named Norberto Hernandez de Curbelo...Hernandez told me hers was a peculiar case and that he believed that she had been recruited in Mexico by the Central Intelligence Agency although Manuel Pinerio, the Head of DGI, did not agree."
 This second hand assertion is unconfirmed and relies on the unproven belief of Hernandez.